 e.
 Regularly Review and Update Systems

-Check and update your invoicing software on a regular basis to ensure that it is in accordance with current rules and company requirements.
+Check and update your top invoicing software on a regular basis to ensure that it is in accordance with current rules and company requirements.
 Staying up to date reduces the chance of errors or noncompliance with tax rules such as GST.
 Continuous improvement also increases operational efficiency.

 Impact of Proper Invoice and Receipt Management on Cash Flow